gesior/tutorials/english/konfiguracja-serwera-linux/9-certyfikat-ssl.md

-# 9. Certyfikat SSL
+# 9. SSL Certificate

-Od kilku lat certyfikaty SSL są darmowe.
+For several years now, SSL certificates have been free.